hychen39/javascript_teach/ch13/ch_13_part_2.md

 }
 ```

+3. Add your non-async function to the executor function.

 ---

 Important:
 - The executor function still runs in the main thread of the JS engine, not asynchronous code.
 - Only the timer-based tasks, I/O tasks, and the Web API tasks run asynchronously in the browser.
+  - the callback functions of these tasks will be added to the Macro-task Queue
-- `resolve` and `reject` functions are micro async tasks and will be filed in the Micro-task Queue.
+- `resolve` and `reject` handler functions of the Promise object will be added to the Micro-task Queue.

-### Example 13-6: Make a non-async function do the async task and return a Promise object
+### Example 13-6: Promisify a non-async function

 Assume we have a function that take lots of time to complete the task: